icons8/lunacy-docs/docs/release-notes/index.md

 Now you can:

 * Group and ungroup items in the style and symbol libraries.
-* Detach symbols and styles from UI kits.
-Detached items become document symbols/styles and appear on the respective tabs.
+* Detach styles from UI kits.
+Detached items become document styles and appear on the **Styles** tab.
 You can detach multiple items at a time.
 * Select several objects with identical styling settings and save their settings as a style.
 * Apply context menu commands to several items selected in the Styles or Symbols libraries.
 For example, you can copy multiple styles between documents or duplicate several symbols at a time.